History of Greenland: Norse abandonment

-The sagas mention Icelanders traveling to Greenland to trade.
+The sagas mention Icelanders travelling to Greenland to trade.
 Settlement chieftains and large farm owners controlled this trade.
 Chieftains would trade with the foreign ships and then disperse the goods by trading with the surrounding farmers.
 The Greenlanders' main commodity was the walrus tusk, which was used primarily in Europe as a substitute for elephant ivory for art décor, whose trade had been blocked by conflict with the Islamic world.
 Professor Gudmundsson suggests a very valuable narwhal tusk trade, through a smuggling route between western Iceland and the Orkney islands.

 It has been argued that the royal Norwegian monopoly on shipping contributed to the end of trade and contact.
 However, Christianity and European customs continued to hold sway among the Greenlanders for the greater part of the 14th and 15th centuries.
 In 1921, a Danish historian, Paul Norland, found human remains from the Eastern Settlement in the Herjolfsnes church courtyard.
-The bodies were dressed in 15th century medieval clothing with no indications of malnutrition or inbreeding.
+The bodies were dressed in 15th-century clothing with no indications of malnutrition or inbreeding.
 Most had crucifixes around their necks with their arms crossed as in a stance of prayer.
 Roman papal records report that the Greenlanders were excused from paying their tithes in 1345 because the colony was suffering from poverty.
-The last reported ship to reach Greenland was a private ship that was "blown off course", reaching Greenland in 1406, and departing in 1410 with the last news of Greenland: the burning at the stake of a condemned male witch, the insanity and death of the woman this witch was accused of attempting to seduce through witchcraft, and the marriage of the ship's captain, Thorsteinn Ólafsson, to another Icelander, Sigríður Björnsdóttir.
+The last reported ship to reach Greenland was a private ship that was "blown off course", reaching Greenland in 1406, and departing in 1410 with the last news of Greenland: the burning at the stake of Kolgrim, a condemned male witch, the insanity and death of the woman this witch was accused of attempting to seduce through witchcraft, and the marriage of the ship's captain, Thorsteinn Ólafsson, to another Icelander, Sigríður Björnsdóttir.
 However, there are some suggestions of much later unreported voyages from Europe to Greenland, possibly as late as the 1480s.
 In the 1540s, a ship drifted off-course to Greenland and discovered the body of a dead man lying face down who demonstrated cultural traits of both Norse and Inuit.
 An Icelandic crew member of the ship wrote: "He had a hood on his head, well sewn, and clothes from both homespun and sealskin.
 At his side lay a carving knife bent and worn down by whetting.
 This knife they took with them for display."